JuliaLang/julia/doc/manual/types.rst

-Describing Julia in the lingo of `type systems <http://en.wikipedia.org/wiki/Type_system>`_, it is: dynamic, nominative, parametric and dependent.
+Describing Julia in the lingo of `type systems <http://en.wikipedia.org/wiki/Type_system>`_, it is: dynamic, nominative and parametric.
 Generic types can be parameterized, and the hierarchical relationships between types are explicitly declared, rather than implied by compatible structure.
 One particularly distinctive feature of Julia's type system